-After individuals are determined eligible for ARHOME, they have 42 days to select a QHP.
+After individuals are determined eligible for ARHOME, they have 42 days to select a QHP offered on the state's health insurance Marketplace.
 Those who do not select a plan are normally auto-enrolled in a QHP.
-Those that are auto-enrolled have 30 days to change their plan before their QHP coverage begins.
-While individuals wait for QHP enrollment, they receive coverage through traditional fee for service Medicaid.
-About 6% of ARHOME clients are awaiting enrollment in a QHP.
+Those who are auto-enrolled have another 30 days to change their plan before their QHP coverage begins.
+Most ARHOME beneficiaries (about 89% at the start of Q4 2022) are enrolled in a QHP.
+Traditionally, only about 80% of beneficiaries are enrolled in a QHP at any point in time.

-Due to the high percentage of enrollees in the program, beginning September 1, DHS opted to suspend enrollee auto-assignment into QHPs to help with budgetary constraints.
-State law (A.C.A. § 23-61-1004(c)(2)(ii)), the DHS purchasing guidelines and the agreements with the carriers allow DHS to suspend auto-assignment if the total ARHOME enrollment exceeds 320,000 and the percentage of ARHOME clients enrolled in a QHP exceeds 80%.
-During the suspension, clients receive medical coverage through traditional Medicaid fee for service, meaning DHS is not paying a premium for those clients regardless of their use of medical services.
-Instead DHS is paying the Medicaid rate for medical claims clients actually use.
-During the auto-assignment suspension, clients remain free to select a plan if they choose.
+Due to the high percentage of QHP enrollees in the program, beginning September 1, DHS opted to suspend enrollee auto-assignment into QHPs to help with budgetary constraints.
+State law (A.C.A. § 23-61-1004(c)(2)(ii)), the DHS purchasing guidelines and the memorandum of understanding (MOU) with the carriers allow DHS to suspend auto-assignment if the total ARHOME enrollment exceeds 320,000 and the percentage of ARHOME beneficiaries enrolled in a QHP exceeds 80%.
+During the suspension, beneficiaries receive medical coverage through traditional Medicaid fee for service, meaning DHS is not paying a premium for those beneficiaries regardless of their use of medical services.
+Instead DHS is paying the Medicaid provider reimbursement rate for medical claims beneficiaries actually use.
+During the auto-assignment suspension, beneficiaries remain free to select a QHP if they choose.
 Typically, about 25% of new ARHOME enrollees select their plan.
-The agreement with the ARHOME carriers calls for the resumption of auto assignment when the percentage of ARHOME clients enrolled in a QHP dips below 80%.
-As of December 9, the percentage of ARHOME clients enrolled in a QHP is 87.7%.
+The agreement with the ARHOME carriers calls for the resumption of auto assignment when the percentage of ARHOME beneficiaries enrolled in a QHP dips below 80%.
+As of March 24, the percentage of ARHOME beneficiaries enrolled in a QHP is 85.4%.